-Search for retail positions with Military Spouse Employment Partnership organizations that are committed to recruiting, hiring, promoting and retaining military spouses in portable careers including the following:
+Search for retail positions with Military Spouse Employment Partnership companies and organizations that are committed to recruiting, hiring, promoting and retaining military spouses in portable careers.

-Consider volunteering, if possible, or doing an internship and proactively networking to build your contacts and experience.
-Tell family, friends, co-workers and all others that you are looking for retail positions and ask for contacts they might have who can assist you in building and expanding your network.
+Volunteer or find an internship and proactively networking to build your contacts and experience.
+Tell family, friends, coworkers and all others that you are looking for retail positions and ask for contacts to build and expand your network.

 Professional organizations and networking

 Join a professional organization to learn current industry practices and policies surrounding retail sales.
 Continue your education through workshops and conferences when you join a professional organization, which will add to your transferable skill set as you move.
 Network with other professionals in your industry to meet the right people to connect you to an interview at your new location.